ontario-crypto-day/ontario-crypto-day.github.io/index.md

 Ontario Cryptography Day was made possible with the financial support of the [University of Waterloo's CryptoWorks21 program](https://uwaterloo.ca/cryptoworks/).
 Thanks to Sara Zafar Jafarzadeh, Michele Mosca, and Chin Heng Lee for their assistance.

 <a href="https://uwaterloo.ca/cryptoworks/"><img src="images/cryptoworks21.png" alt="CryptoWorks21 logo" style="width: 400px;"></a>

+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).